twiztedmyrtle/twiztedmyrtle.github.io/content/blog/whales-close-encounters.md

 type = "post"

 +++
 Whales are majestic creatures that symbolize freedom.
 They can make hearts palpitate with giddiness and excitement like teenage romance.
-So imagine the inner screams when the Captain radioed our Zodiac driver<!--more-->, Christophe, that there is a whale by the ship and is putting on quite the show.
+So imagine the inner screams when the Captain radioed our Zodiac driver , Christophe, that there is a whale by the ship and is putting on quite the show.
 Okay, let's back up a little.

 Few weeks' back, I was on a photo tour in Svalbard, 79 degrees north in the Arctic.
 My fellow photographers and I were on a zodiac, cruising around the mesmerizing blue glaciers while in search for polar bears.
 We had scoped the place out pretty well and realized that we were not going on a date with the polar bears today.
 And that's when the Captain radioed us!